RebeccaHudson/atsnp_pipeline/pipeline-README.txt

          This is only needed one time if/whenever the whole elasticsearch index is rebuilt.
-         Find the needed script in the directory: gene-names-pipeline As long as the data file 'geneTrack.refSeq.complete' is in the same directory you run the script out of (it's also in gene-names-pipeline).
+         Find the needed script in the directory: gene-names-pipeline As long as the data file 'correct-gencode-genes' is in the same directory you run the script out of (it's also in gene-names-pipeline).

          using it: python map-gene-names.py